yusuk6185/Omniglot_Siamese_Network/README.md

 will be using two or more Convolutional Neural Network (CNN) as its subnetwork component. \
-The network will be trained using the Omniglot dataset to predict whether the given inputs belong to the sameequivalence class.
+The network will be trained using the Omniglot dataset to predict whether the given inputs belong to the same equivalence class.